ICraveSleep/CppExample_UDP_ServerClient/README.md

         make

-Inside the build folder the two application server and client will be present, if the building proccess succeeded.
+Inside the build folder, the two application server and client will be present, if the building proccess succeeded.
 Run the binaries with

     ./server <Port>